-If you do or are planning to do mass spectrometry based proteomics, we are confident our solutions will help you getting the best out of it.
-Whether you are planning a discovery based proteomics project or a targeted approach to quantify a specific set of proteins, we offer superior solutions from the sample preparation to the data analysis and interpretation.
+If you do or are planning to do mass spectrometry based proteomics, we are confident that our solutions will help you get the best out of it.
+Whether you are planning a discovery based proteomics project or a targeted approach to quantify a specific set of proteins, we offer superior solutions from sample preparation to data analysis and interpretation.

 Sample Preparation Kit

 The Sample Preparation Kits provide a reliable method for high throughput preparation of samples for any mass spectrometry proteomics workflow: multiple reaction monitoring (MRM), parallel reaction monitoring (PRM), hyper reaction monitoring (HRM™), data dependent acquisition (DDA) or shotgun approach, etc. Our kits will help minimizing variability and optimizing reproducibility.
 The protocols include all steps in the sample preparation workflow to deliver ready to inject samples.
 The Sample Preparation Kit Pro is optimized for mammalian cell culture, plasma and serum sample preparation.
 To find more information about or Sample Preparation Kits, click here.

 If you’re interested in a discovery-based proteomics approach, DIA workflows have been shown to provide the most comprehensive proteome coverage (Bruderer et al. 2015).
 To know more about DIA and how it surpasses traditional DDA (shotgun) for discovery based approaches, click here.